Manifolds with nonnegative curvature operator of the second kind: Dimension Three

 \section{Dimension Three}

-In this section, we carry out a systematic investigation of curvature operator of the second kind in dimension three.
+In this section, we investigate the curvature operator of the second kind in dimension three.

 Let $(V,g)$ be a three-dimensional Euclidean vector space and let $\{e_1,e_2,e_3\}$ be an orthonormal basis for $V$.
-The space of traceless symmetric two-tensors $S^2_0(V)$ has dimension $5$, and an orthonormal basis of it is given by
+The space of traceless symmetric two-tensors $S^2_0(V)$ has dimension $5$, and we can choose an orthonormal basis for it as follows.

-\begin{lemma} For $\vp_i$ defined as above, we have the following identities.
+\begin{lemma} For the $\vp_i$'s defined as above, we have the following identities.

 \end{lemma} \begin{proof} It follows from direct calculation.
 For instance, the only nontrivial components of $\vp_5$ are $(\vp_5)_{11}=(\vp_5)_{22}=\frac{1}{\sqrt{6}}$ and $(\vp_5)_{33}=-\frac{2}{\sqrt{6}}$, and we calculate that